KrocoID/GeoShaderNodes_IE/README.md

 After that, you'll be able to import the different node groups whenever you need them.

 The shader version is identical.

+🧪 Note: This add-on has been tested.
+The only limitation found so far is that "Value" nodes are reset to zero when exported and re-imported.